Penningtons Manches Cooper LLP

 • process data that might endanger the individual's physical health or safety in the event of a security breach.

-The ICO provides screening checklists (see: https://ico.org.uk/for-organisations/guide-to-data-protection/guide-to-the-general-data-protection-regulation-gdpr/accountability-and-governance/data-protection-impact-assessments/ ), that organisations can use to assess whether a DPIA is required.
+The IC provides screening checklists (see: Data protection impact assessments | ICO), that organisations can use to assess whether a DPIA is required.

-Even if there is no specific indication of likely high risk, the ICO DPIA guidance provides that it is good practice to do a DPIA for any major new project involving the use of personal data.
+Even if there is no specific indication of likely high risk, the IC DPIA guidance provides that it is good practice to do a DPIA for any major new project involving the use of personal data.

 Does this jurisdiction have any specific data breach notification requirements?